APPLICATION

 Ingredients for glazing differ in types and purposes:

-• Water-based, sugar and hydrocolloid concentrated solutions: the purpose is to ‘seal’ the surface to prevent fat migration, harden the surface, offer a smooth surface to the final glazing application
+• Water-based, sugar, and hydrocolloid concentrated solutions aim to ‘seal’ the surface to prevent fat migration, harden the surface, and offer a smooth surface to the final glazing application.

-• Alcohol-based solution of resins, essentially shellac resin: the purpose is to ‘finish’ the surface to prevent water migration from the outside to the chocolate layer, thus avoid sticking, reduce the friction, definitely enhance the gloss
+• An alcohol-based solution of resins, essentially shellac wax: the purpose is to ‘finish’ the surface to prevent water migration from the outside to the chocolate layer, thus avoiding sticking, reducing friction, and enhancing the gloss.

-Combination of both above solutions may exist in one form, for some product or for convenience; an alternative to alcohol exists as well.
-But these options do not yet achieve the same level of shine.
+A combination of both above solutions may exist in one form for some product or convenience; an alternative to alcohol exists as well.
+But these options still need to achieve the same level of shine.

 PROCESS